 My son LOVES Thomas the Train.
 Loves him!
 He has a bunch of trains and tracks, and tons of bridges, and it all gets out of control…quickly.
 The bridges don’t fit in the train table, and the trains fall out.
 We needed some train storage.
-I thought that the colorful bridges, accessories & trains were cool to look at, and the bridges and other pieces are large and clunky, I decided to utilize a blank wall in my son’s new room, and store them in a display on the wall.
+I thought that the colorful bridges, accessories & trains were cool to look at and would make good decor when not in use.
+So, I decided to use a blank wall in my son’s bedroom to display his collection & build some toy train storage.

 ***NOTE – if you have a climber, this is probably not the best solution for you.
-My kid doesn’t really climb, and he’s actually been listening when I say “don’t ever climb and/or hang from this shelf.
+My kid doesn’t really climb stuff.
+He’s actually been listening when I say “don’t ever climb and/or hang from this shelf.
 Ever.”
-He knows that he won’t get a new one if this one falls, and he knows it will look weird with it gone, so he hasn’t touched it.
-He has to ask an adult to get down a piece for him.
+We told him that he has to ask an adult to get down a piece for him.
 He’s done that pretty well for the last 3 years.

 Now that we’ve got that PSA out of the way, lets see what I did!

-Ribba Picture Ledges Mosslanda Picture Ledges (IKEA changed the name in 2015) from IKEA.
-I first figured out my spacing.
-I decided that everything fit better with 15″ between the LACK Shelves, and 4.5″ between each Ribba Mosslanda Ledge.
-I left a little more space between the last shelf and the first ledge because Rocky has a crane, so he’s a bit taller than a normal train.
+I first figured out my spacing, and decided that everything fit better with 15″ between the LACK Shelves, and 4.5″ between each Mosslanda Ledge.
+Then, I left a little more space between the last shelf and the first ledge because Rocky has a crane, so he’s a bit taller than a normal train.

 I marked my space, and hung the LACK shelves first, top to bottom.
-That way, you only have to vacuum once.
-I made sure my shelves were all level across, but also level vertically with each other.
-I didn’t want one sticking out further than the other.
-I mounted them according to the directions in the instruction booklets, and it took me a couple of hours to get everything installed and decorated.
+That way, I only had to vacuum once.
+Then, I made sure my shelves were all level across, but also level vertically with each other.
+I didn’t want one sticking out further to one one side than the other.
+After that, I mounted them according to the directions in the instruction booklets.
+All in all, it took me just a couple of hours to get everything installed and decorated.
+Instant Gratification!

-I was able to fit just about every bridge, accessory, and sign on the shelves.
-I staggered them and made a cute display!
+I was able to fit just about every bridge, accessory, and sign on the shelves, and I staggered them and made a cute display!
 My son loves it!
 It’s nice to fill a blank wall with stuff we’ve already spent money on, you know?
 Those trains and accessories are expensive!

-The picture ledges are perfect for the trains.
+The picture ledges are perfect for toy train storage.
 This isn’t all of his trains, he still has some under the train table, but its a good amount.
 He likes to put his favorites on the wall, where he can see them, and they are easy for him to grab.
 They would also work great for small cars, action figures, or any other small toy collection your kids want to display.
 The ledges are wide enough to put the trains two deep on the racks if you want to.